4 Steps To Your Full UK Driving Licence

 Book Your Driving Test

-In order for you to be able to book your practical driving test, you must have passed your theory test.
-Your driving instructor will tell you when they think you are ready to apply for your driving test.
-You can either book your test by telephone or online.
+With your theory test out of the way you are free to focus on the final step – passing your practical driving test, when you will be able to swap your green provisional licence to a red full UK driving licence.
+Your driving instructor will tell you when they think you are ready to book your driving test, which you can do either by telephone or online.

 - A car – most people use their driving instructor’s, but you can use your own car if it meets the rules

 Good luck on your way to getting your full UK driving licence.

 Find Your Local Theory Or Driving Test Centre Plus driving test waiting times.
 Find Your Local Theory / Driving Test Centre Online

 Learning to drive could be the beginnings of a career as a driving instructor, find out more about the potential and our driving instructor training.

 Other Useful Links

 Very good service.
 Always on time and instructor was very calming and helpful with excellent advice and techniques for manoeuvres.
 The free DVD and handouts were useful too.
 My instructor also listened to me and made sure we covered things I needed more confidence in like hill starts or particularly tricky junctions.
 Good prices and offers make 4 Wheelz even better.
 Thanks again to Russell.Javid Sangra

 I found my instructor with 4Wheelz very reliable, understanding and always on time.
 He gave me encouragement and reassurance that I could pass my test throughout.
 Very pleased and would recommend 4Wheelz to anyone whose taking up driving.Lisa Hamblett